-Upload a .docx document (the new format used by Word 2007 and later) and get a list of all the acronyms it contains, ready to be pasted into an acronyms definition list.
+Upload an .odt (LibreOffice) or .docx document (Word 2007 and later) and get a list of all the acronyms it contains, ready to be pasted into an acronyms definition list.
 They're sorted alphabetically.

 We're testing a new feature that tries to pull out inline definitions, so if you introduce each acronym like this in your document, they may (fingers crossed!) be defined for you: "three-letter acronym (TLA)".
 Leave "infer meanings from text" checked to try this.

 This is alpha-quality code.
 Do not upload anything confidential or sensitive.
 There is no guarantee that others will not be able to access your document or your acronym list.
 The definition of an acronym is not yet all that well defined and may change without warning.
 If a document that you upload doesn't work properly, we reserve the right to use that document to help us fix the problem and test any solution.